-- There are multiple water stops, some seasonal, some permanent, check the current situation at NPS website.
-The water supply comes from the Roaring Springs and it has high Chlorine content.
+- There are multiple water stops, some seasonal, some permanent, check the current situation at the NPS website.
+The water supply comes from Roaring Springs, and it has high Chlorine content.

 About the Journey

-- The road AZ 67 to the North Rim closes on the first snowfall, therefore, check it’s current situation before leaving.
+- The road AZ 67 to the North Rim closes on the first snowfall, therefore, check it’s the current situation before leaving.

 - The North Rim is less touristy, less accessible, and higher elevation than the south rim, therefore, start the hike on the north rim and end it on the south rim.

 - There are two trails one can take to go up the South Rim, South Kaibab trail or Bright Angel Trail, Bright Angel trail is longer but has lower elevation gain and has one water stop (Indian garden), therefore, take the Bright Angel trail while going up the South Rim.
-The total length of this trail is about 9.4 miles and elevation change is about 4400 ft.
+The total length of this trail is about 9.4 miles, and the elevation change is about 4400 ft.

-- On an average, it seems it takes anywhere between 12 to 15 hours to finish the hike.
+- On average, it seems it takes anywhere between 12 to 15 hours to finish the hike.

 Download a copy of this sheet for your use here.

-Till Cottonwood, the descent is really steep.
+Till Cottonwood, the descent is steep.
 Beyond that, it becomes much more smooth and pleasant to walk.
 From here on, it becomes a long walk towards the Phantom Ranch.

-Eventually, I reached the Phantom Ranch, it’s a small town in the middle of the canyon.
+Eventually, I reached the Phantom Ranch.
+It’s a small town in the middle of the canyon.
 I refilled my hydration pack here.
 They do seem to serve food to day hikers.

 Bright Angel campground, a much smaller campground, is only 20 minutes away from here.
 Bright Angel campground is 14 miles from the start and is the lowest checkpoint of the hike.
 Here I encountered the board that I am finally crossing over to the South Rim.

-From here on the hike becomes a strenuous climb.
+From here on, the hike becomes a strenuous climb.

 Seven-and-a-half hours into the journey, I reached Indian Garden.
-It’s an Oasis in the middle of the desert and is the last point to get potable water before the last leg of the journey.
-While Indian Garden is only 4.7 miles away from the Bright Angel trailhead, it is 3000 ft below that, so, I had to climb an average 12% gradient in the last leg of the journey.
+It’s an Oasis in the middle of the desert and is the last point to get potable water before the final leg of the journey.
+While Indian Garden is only 4.7 miles away from the Bright Angel trailhead, it is 3000 ft below that, so I had to climb an average 12% gradient in the last leg of the journey.

-The next major stop is 3-mile Resthouse which is 3 miles from the Bright Angel trailhead.
+The next major stop is 3-mile Resthouse, which is 3 miles from the Bright Angel trailhead.
 From here on, one encounters many day hikers who are coming down from the south rim for the shorter hikes.

 Eventually, I crawled to the final checkpoint 1.5-mile Resthouse.